ecs-org/ecs-appliance/README.md

 the appliance will report the following items to sentry:

 + python exceptions in web, worker, beat, smtpd
-+ salt-call exceptions and state return with error states
++ salt-call exceptions and state returns with error states
 + systemd service exceptions where appliance_failed, appliance_exit or sentry_entry is called

 ## Development